Jouef: Cars

-Thereafter, Artin would sell their own budget range of slot cars under the Jouef brand name right up until the mid-1990s.
-Jouef slot cars and accessories made in the French factories between 1963 and 1980 are now much sought after by collectors, some of the rarer liveries command very high prices.
+Thereafter, Artin sold a budget range of slot cars under the Jouef brand name until the mid-1990s.
+Jouef slot cars and accessories produced in French factories between 1963 and 1980 have since become collectible, with some rarer liveries commanding higher prices among collectors.

 During the 1990s, Jouef also made die cast cars in 1:18, 1:24, and 1:43 scales under the name "JouefEvolution".
 The car models were most often made in China, though train production continued in France.
 The 1:43 scale series was called 'Legende' and cars included a 1973 Porsche 911 Carrera, Ferrari 330 P4 Prototype racer, a Ferrari NART 412P Prototype racer, 250 Ferraris, a 1961 Ferrari 250 GT Berlinetta in Le Mans and Tour de France liveries, a 1964 Ferrari 250 GTO, a Ferrari 288 GTO Evoluzione, a Ford GT, a 1965 Mustang, a 1994 Ford Mustang, an MGB ragtop, a Triumph TR3 and a 1978 Volkswagen Beetle.

 Proportions on these 1990s cars were spot-on (pun partially intended) and detail was exquisite.
 Engine features were realistic, wheels with their precise metal shades and textures often looked just like they had been taken off the real car and put into a 'miniaturizing' machine.
 Even on opening doors, window frames were made of thin metal, precision not often seen in 1:43 scale.

 Most of these castings, like the 1973 Porsche 911 Carrera RS 2,7 litre or the many variations of the Ford GT race car, were later acquired by Universal Hobbies of Kowloon, Hong Kong and marketed during the late 1990s as the Eagle's Race line, which featured a silver chrome-like Eagle on the company logo.
 They were almost identical to the Jouef offerings.